grawity/eggdrop-sasl/README.md

-## Eggdrop 1.8 SASL patch:
+## Eggdrop 1.8 SASL script:

-The `preinit-server` patch was [merged into Eggdrop 1.8][commit] recently, so you do not need to patch it manually anymore.

  0. For convenience, download this entire gist with `git clone https://gist.github.com/4455067.git`

  1. Get Eggdrop 1.8 [from Git][egggit] or [from CVS][eggcvs].
 Compile and install.

+    The `preinit-server` patch was [merged into Eggdrop 1.8][commit] recently, so you do not need to patch it manually anymore.

  2. From your Eggdrop config, `source` the scripts and set the SASL information.